 - 1. Go to http://ccmc.gsfc.nasa.gov/. - 2.
 Click on "Space Weather Models" on left. - 3.
-Under "Global Magnetosphere Models" click on the "BATS-R-US" link. - 4.
-Click the "Submit a Run" link. - 5.
+Under "Global Models: Global MHD" click on the "BATS-R-US" link. - 4.
+Click the "Request a Run" link. - 5.
 Under Runs on Request Submission click the "Submit Request" link. - 6.
 Fill in all required areas and hit the "Submit" button. - 7.
-Under Step 2, choose "BATSRUS" for the simulation. - 8.
+Under Step 2, choose "BATSRUS: run without RCM" for the simulation. - 8.
 Under Step 3, choose "Simulation with Modeled Conditions" and "Time-Dependent." - 9.
-Set the time at the end of the run equal to the last time in your input file. - 10.
+Under step 4, et the time at the end of the run equal to the last time in your input file. - 10.
 Leave the dipole tilt at 0 for simplified models. - 11.
 Choose "No Corotation Velocity" and "Semi-Empirical Auroral" and leave the radio flux at 150 since we will not be dealing with the ionosphere, these settings won't matter. - 12.
-Load the input file.
+Under Step 5, load the input file.
 Making sure that you input data looks like the data above with no units at the top.
-After you have found your file, also input a value for the "Fixed X Component of SW Magnetic Field."
+Hit the "Browse" button to find the file.
+After you have found your file, also input a value for the "Fixed X Component of SW Magnetic Field" that value will probably be 0.
 Then hit the "Press" button. - 13.
-Check over the input data to make sure its right and then hit the "Continue" button. - 14.
-Do not set anything under "Step 6", just press the "Continue" button.
-Hit "Continue" on the next screen as well. - 15.
+Check over the input data to make sure its right.
+It would also be a good idea to save a copy of the plot that is shown for your records.
+After you are done, then hit the "Continue" button. - 14.
+Under "Step 6", set the "Output Frequency" to 300 and press the "Continue" button.
+Hit "Continue Submission" on the next screen as well. - 15.
 On the "Submit your run" screen, fill in a description of your run in the first text box.
-In the second text box put in a key word like "test1".
+In the second text box put in a key word like "educational'.
 Finally, if you are sure everything is correct, hit the "SUBMIT REQUEST" button.